Aslmmon/SampleNotification-Notify/README.md

 # SampleNotification-Notify
 Android Library to Recieve Notification for android Apps
  - USAGE
- - First Add Firebase To yout project
+ - First Add Firebase To your project

  -*second Initialize Object of Notification Library Like this :*